sidlavoie/EtherView/README.md

 - SSH shell (will need either a virtual or physical keyboard)
 - Reference charts (maybe you network engineers can tell me which references you would like to have)
 - See the DNS server
-- Network performance graph (speed, latency...)
+- Network performance graphs (speed, latency...)

 ### Can you do that? (nice ideas that may require extensive modifications of the OS or may not be possible)
 - Log network traffic